shift-js/shift-js/README.md

 ## Development

 The project is in active early development.
+Contributions are welcomed and encouraged.
 It currently provides language support for most Swift data & collection types, mathematical & logical operators, control flow, and functions.

 ### Getting Started